harness/developer-hub/release-notes/feature-flags.md

 #### Feature Flags UI

+* Previously, the Feature Flags modal screen disappeared when the user clicked in the background, which caused the data to disappear.
+This issue has been fixed.
+(FFM-8770)

+* Previously, on the flag details page, if all target groups were assigned to rules, the Percentage Rollout target groups selection would disappear.
+This issue has been fixed.
+(FFM-8841)

+* Previously, when creating a flag targeting rule, using autocomplete search for a target group could remove target groups from other rules within the same flag.
+This issue has been fixed.
+(FFM-8680)

+  </TabItem>
+</Tabs>

+## Previous releases

+<details>
+<summary>2023 releases</summary>

+#### August 4, 2023

+##### What's new

+This release does not include new features.

+##### Early access

+This release does not include early access features.

+##### Fixed issues

+###### Feature Flags UI

 * Previously, the permission to create a feature flag was required across all environments.
 This restriction has been removed.
 (FFM-8724)

 * Previously, when users selected **All Environments** from the **Environments** dropdown menu, then refreshed the page or went to another page, the **Back** button didn't return the user to the All Environments page.
 This issue has been resolved.
 (FFM-8012)

-  </TabItem>
-</Tabs>

-## Previous releases

-<details>
-<summary>2023 releases</summary>

 #### August 3, 2023